ska-sa/katgpucbf/misc/xbgpu/README.md

 heap with each packet in the heap representing a single channel.
 The packet size is thus equal to the value set by the `--samples-per-channel` flag multiplied by 4 (as each sample is a dual pol, complex 8-bit sample, so 4 bytes per sample).
 For the 1 KiB packets, `--samples-per-channel` is equal to 256.
 1 KiB packets require quite a bit of computation to assemble into heaps.
-By switcing to 2 KiB packets, the total CPU processing requirements can be reduced to 2/3 of the 1 KiB packets.
-Packet sizes of 4 and 8 KiB also improve on the 2 KiB packet size but the improvement is not as dramatic.
+By switching to 2 KiB packets, the total CPU processing requirements can be reduced to 2/3 of the 1 KiB packets.
+Packet sizes of 4 and 8 KiB also improve on the 2 KiB packet size but the improvement is not as drastic.
 By increasing the packet sizes, the less chance there is of your CPU being overloaded and dropping packets.
 The [fsim.cpp](scratch/fsim.cpp) and [main.py](katxgpu/main.py) both have a `--samples-per-channel` flag.
 Using these two files the thread performance at different packet sizes can be analysed.